How to Pass the NBCOT OTR® on Your First Try

 Advice for the Day Before

 Go over those things that aren’t sticking well.
 Especially on the day before the exam, go back and visit the Picmonics to help with the information.
 Review more questions, but also focus on your health and mental well-being.
-Eat well, hydrate, get quality rest and connect with your occupations that center you, bring you joy, and offer a distraction.
+Eat well, hydrate, get quality rest and connect with your daily activities that center you, bring you joy, and offer a distraction.
 Also don’t forget to pack the things you need for the test.
 Locate anything you are taking with you and have it ready to go (including your wallet, phone, and those pesky car keys).

 Advice for Exam Day